 Figure 2 shows deaths and injuries in Missouri from hazardous weather.
 Deaths are in blue and should be read on the left vertical axis.
 Injuries are in red and should be read on the right vertical axis.
 The large number of injuries and deaths in 2011 were primarily from the Joplin tornado.
 In 2006 and 2007, injuries spiked, but fatalities did not.
 The injuries mostly represented non-fatal auto accidents from winter ice storms.
 The fatalities in 1999 resulted from a tornado outbreak.

 Office of Climate, Water, and Weather Services, National Weather Service.
 2016.
 Natural Hazard Statistics.
-Data downloaded 9/11/2017 from http://www.nws.noaa.gov/om/hazstats.shtml#.
+Data for Missouri downloaded at various dates from https://www.nws.noaa.gov/om/hazstats.shtml#.